I’m autistic, deeply fascinated by racial ambiguity, colorism, the way people look whose parents are different races.

 One of the submissions said: “Jamaican, Bajan, Zambian, Zimbabwean, German & British.”
 This essentially reads as “black and white,” and the four black-race countries vs. two white race doesn’t mean the child is mostly black.

-Dad could be white (German), while Mom is half-white (British) — while Mom’s other half is all four of the dark races.
+Dad could be all white (German), while the mother is half-white (British) — while Mom’s other half is all four of the dark races.

 Maybe some parents don’t really know their percentages, but when there’s only three ethnicities or races involved, this makes it easier to break them down.

 I’ve often imagined what the offspring of various hypothetical pairings would look like, such as from one parent who’s half East Indian, half Japanese, and the other parent who’s half white, half black.
 The child would be 25% of each, but the possible expressions (phenotype) are all over the place.